-Requirements to Be a Candidate for Lap Band Surgery
+Am I a Candidate for Lap Band Surgery?

-As many as 50% of those that undergo the adjustable gastric band end up having it removed due to issues and complications with the band.
+As many as 50% of those that undergo the adjustable gastric band ends up having it removed due to issues and complications with the band.
 These complications include band slippage, band leakage, and band erosion.
-In order to avoid more serious complications, it is important for Lap Band patients to follow up with their doctor frequently.
+In order to avoid more serious complications, it is important for Lap-Band patients to follow up with their doctor frequently.

-Bariatric surgery is only the first step in the weight loss process.
-You will need to exercise, eat low calorie meals, and change your lifestyle to promote weight loss after surgery.
-But the adjustable gastric band requires extensive motivation, because the Lap Band promotes less weight loss and has stricter dietary restrictions than sleeve gastrectomy.
+Lap Band surgery is only the first step in the weight loss process.
+You will need to exercise, eat low-calorie meals, and change your lifestyle to promote weight loss after surgery.
+But the adjustable gastric band requires extensive motivation because the Lap-Band promotes less weight loss and has stricter dietary restrictions than sleeve gastrectomy.

 How Safe is Lap Band Surgery?

 Lap Band is a safe procedure that we perform here at our Mexico weight loss surgery center.
 But it has fallen out of favor due to its lower weight loss total, high removal rate, and complications.
-If you’re interested in learning more about Lap Band – or any of the alternative options available – contact Mexico Bariatric Center today at 855-768-7247.
+If you’re interested in learning more about Lap Band – or any of the alternative options available.

 How long is the recovery after lap band surgery?